 CCL commenced operations in Canada in 1951 as a custom manufacturer, which provided manufacturing and other value-added outsourcing services to national and international consumer products companies.
 Commencing in the 1980s, CCL diversified into specialty packaging, servicing the same customer base as its custom manufacturing business.
-Beginning in 2000, CCL restructured and reduced its
+Beginning in 2000, CCL restructured and reduced its investment in the Custom Manufacturing Division, culminating in the sale of the North America Custom Manufacturing ("N.A.
+Custom") business in May 2005 and the ColepCCL joint venture in November 2007.
+The sale of its Custom Manufacturing Division has allowed the Company to focus its business solely on specialty packaging.

-CCL now has three main operating areas of expertise in specialty packaging ("Specialty Packaging"): the Label, Container and Tube Divisions.
+CCL now has three main operating areas of expertise in specialty packaging ("Specialty Packaging"): the Label, Container and Tube Segments.